 We observe that inclusivity premiums are statistically significantly negative for 11 countries: one from South Asia (Afghanistan) and 10 from sub-Saharan Africa (Burkina Faso, Burundi, Central African Republic, Côte d’Ivoire, Ethiopia, Madagascar, Mali, Mozambique, Niger and Tanzania).
 We further observe inclusivity premiums to be not statically significantly different from zero for nine countries: one from Latin America and Caribbean (Trinidad and Tobago), one from South Asia (Pakistan), and seven from sub-Saharan Africa (Benin, Cameroon, Guinea, Liberia, Sierra Leone, Togo and Uganda).
 Thus, for a quarter of the countries in our sample (20 out of 80), we do not observe a positive inclusivity premium.
 Surprisingly, except for Benin and Trinidad and Tobago, 18 of these 20 countries register statistically significant improvements in average attainment scores over the respective study periods.
 Moreover, the majority of these 20 countries are from sub-Saharan Africa.
 More precisely, nearly half of all sub-Saharan African countries (17 out of 35) do not produce positive inclusivity premiums.
 Most countries though do reflect positive inclusivity premiums, with wide variation.
 Out of the 60 countries that show statistically significant positive premiums, 25 countries register premiums that are larger than 0 points but no larger than 0.25 points, 24 countries register premiums that are larger than 0.25 points but no larger than 0.5 points, 8 countries register premiums that are larger than 0.5 points but no larger than 0.75 points, and only three countries (Ghana, Lao PDR and Nicaragua) register premiums of over 0.75 points per year.
 It appears that 20 countries register annualized improvements in average attainment scores of 1.2 points or above and 20 countries register annualized inclusivity premiums of 0.39 and above, but only half of the countries (10) register both milestones.

 To visually understand the relationship between the change in the average attainment and the inclusivity premium across countries, Figure 1 presents the relationship through a scatterplot.
 The horizontal axis shows the per annum change in average attainment between two periods, whereas the vertical axis shows the inclusivity premium between two periods.
 Each point on the scatterplot provides an interesting interpretation of the decomposition.
 The total change in well-being of a particular country is simply the sum of the two coordinates.
 For example, for Honduras (HND), the annual change in the average attainment is 1.49 points and the inclusivity premium per annum is 0.73 points.
 Therefore, the annual change in inclusive well-being for Honduras is 2.22 points (1.49 + 0.73).
+The graph shows a lack of a particular relationship between inclusivity premiums and average attainment scores across countries as inclusivity premiums vary widely for similar changes in average attainment scores.

 Figure 1.
 Change in average attainment and inclusivity premium